 The New Forest is a great destination if you're looking for a car-free holiday.
-With plenty of local transport, walks and trails close to most of our cottages, exploration will be easy!
+With plenty of local transport, walks and trails close to most of our New Forest cottages, exploration will be easy!

 The wide open spaces of heathland are bewitching and have inspired artists and writers for centuries.
 The rare habitats blend with ancient woodlands and heaths before merging with the great Salisbury Plains to the north.
 It is big sky country here and there’s plenty of places to go for some peace and quiet.

-There are good rail connections from Lymington, Brockenhurst, and Sway to major transport hubs like Southampton, Bournemouth, Poole and London.
+There are good rail connections from the Lymington, Brockenhurst, and Sway train stations to major transport hubs like Southampton, Bournemouth, Poole and London.
 The lines run through some eye catching country even before reaching the National Park, so put away your gadgets and enjoy the views.

 Taxi firms are based in all of the main towns in and around the New Forest National Park.
 It always pays to plan in advance if you need a cab after dark to get you back to your holiday home.
 Here's a small selection of the main operators:

 There are a few major roads that cut across the New Forest but there are still plenty of lanes and back roads to explore, making it a great place to navigate on two wheels.
 You’re never more than a few miles from civilisation in any direction, yet you do truly feel like you have left suburbia behind.
 Along the way, there will be plenty of towns, villages and pubs to discover.

 Cycle routes are found the length and breadth of the National Park – read our guide to cycling in the New Forest where you'll find the best New Forest cycle trails and plenty of other tips.

 The New Forest has walks in every direction.
 The trails take in all the many types of landscapes and whilst some may take you through the woods, others maybe across the endless heathlands and marshes.
 Take a look at our list of suggested New Forest walks which pass through villages and take in a few good pubs and eateries en route.